Personal Independence Payment (PIP) toolkit

 - Do you need to set your food and cutlery out in a particular layout so that you can find them using touch, for example always having your drink on the right-hand side so that you can find it?

 - Do you need someone to tell you whereabouts your food is on the plate, for example using the clock face method?

-You should put your answers to these questions in the section on the form called "Extra information".
+Put your answers in the section called “Extra information”.